angular/angular/aio/content/guide/router.md

 <code-example header="src/app/app.component.ts (template)" path="router/src/app/app.component.3.ts" region="template"></code-example>

-In summary, you can write applications with one, two or more levels of routing.
+In summary, you can write applications with one, two, or more levels of routing.
 The link parameters array affords the flexibility to represent any routing depth and any legal sequence of route paths, \(required\) router parameters, and \(optional\) route parameter objects.

 <a id="browser-url-styles"></a>